 According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), there were around 3,000 fatal accidents in 2020 alone.
 Moving quickly after these accidents comes with several benefits.

 Steps to Take Immediately After a Motor Vehicle Accident

-You may have up to four years to build a claim for compensation after your accident.
+You may have up to two years to build a claim for compensation after your accident.
 However, there are some steps you should take before you leave the scene of the accident.
 Make sure that you:

 - Stop your vehicle and get contact information from the other driver